Lay judge: Sweden

 In first- and second-tier Swedish courts, both in the general and the administrative hierarchy, politically appointed lay judges (nämndemän) sit alongside professional judges in district and appellate general and administrative courts, but decide virtually no civil cases.
 Lay judges are always in the majority in district courts, whereas the professional judges are in the majority in the appellate courts.

 Municipal assemblies appoint lay judges for the district courts and the county councils appoint lay judges for the appellate and county administrative courts.
 They are appointed for a period of 4 years, and may not refuse appointment without valid excuse such as an age of 60 years.
 Typically, a lay judge will serve one day per month in court during his or her tenure.

 In principle, any adult can become a lay judge.
-Lay judges must be Swedish citizens and under 70 years old.
+Lay judges must be Swedish citizens and over 18 years old.
 People that cannot be lay judges are judges, court officers, prosecutors, police, attorneys, and professionals engaged in judicial proceedings.
 In practice, lay judges in Sweden are elderly, wealthy, and better-educated.
 Lay judges are usually politicians with the local authority from which they are appointed, appointed in proportion to political party representation at the last local elections.

 The use of lay judges in Sweden goes back to the Middle Ages.

+Denmark

+Approximately 15,000 lay judges currently serve in all Danish courts except the Supreme Court.
+Lay judges are selected from the population for a period of four years, and have essentially equal influence to the professional judges in determining guilt and sentencing.
+In regional courts, two lay judges sit alongside one professional judge, and decisions are made by simple majority.

+Civil participation in the judicial system, including criminal justice, is mandated by section 65 of the Constitution of Denmark.